 |SmsAdminUI.log||Information about Configuration Manager console activity, like configuring the Azure cloud services||Service connection point|

-Desktop Analytics is still in preview phase and it’s possible that process change during the development phase.
+Desktop Analytics is still in the preview phase and it’s possible that process change during the development phase.
 We’ll try to keep this post as current as possible as the product hits General Availability.

 Share this Post